1997–98 Utah Jazz season: Regular season

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Malone was selected for the 1998 NBA All-Star Game, as a member of the Western Conference All-Star team.
 In addition, Malone also participated in the inaugural NBA 2Ball Competition, along with Tammi Reiss of the WNBA's Utah Starzz, and Hornacek won the NBA Three-Point Shootout.
-Malone finished in second place in Most Valuable Player voting behind Michael Jordan of the Chicago Bulls, who won his fifth MVP award with 92 first-place votes, while Malone had 20 first-place votes, and Stockton finished tied in thirteenth place; Malone also finished tied in thirteenth place in Most Improved Player voting, and head coach Jerry Sloan finished in second place in Coach of the Year voting, behind Larry Bird of the Indiana Pacers.
+Malone finished in second place in Most Valuable Player voting behind Michael Jordan of the Chicago Bulls, who won his fifth MVP award with 92 first-place votes, while Malone had 20 first-place votes, while Stockton finished tied in 13th place; Malone also finished tied in 13th place in Most Improved Player voting, and head coach Jerry Sloan finished in second place in Coach of the Year voting, behind Larry Bird of the Indiana Pacers.

-In the Western Conference First Round of the 1998 NBA playoffs, the Jazz trailed 2–1 to the 8th-seeded Houston Rockets, but managed to win the series in five games.
-In the Western Conference Semi-finals, they defeated the San Antonio Spurs in five games.
-After that, the Jazz swept the Los Angeles Lakers in the Western Conference Finals in four straight games to advance to the NBA Finals for the second consecutive year.

-In a rematch of last year's NBA Finals, the Jazz once again met the Bulls; despite the Jazz having home-court advantage after winning the regular season series over the Bulls in two games, the Bulls once again prevailed over the Jazz in six games, winning their third consecutive NBA championship, and sixth overall in eight years.
-Game 3 of the NBA Finals would especially be infamous for the Jazz by it being the lowest-scoring effort by a team not just in a playoff match, but in an NBA Finals match in general with only 54 total points scored by them in a blowout 96–54 defeat that night.
-Game 6 of the 1998 NBA Finals would also go down as one of the most notable moments of NBA history, for the last shot that Jordan would ever make while playing for the Bulls.

-The Jazz finished fourth in the NBA in home-game attendance, with an attendance of 815,889 at the Delta Center during the regular season.
-Following the season, Morris signed as a free agent with the Phoenix Suns, and Antoine Carr signed with the Houston Rockets.
+The Jazz finished fourth in the NBA in home-game attendance with an attendance of 815,889 at the Delta Center during the regular season.